ryasar79/reduxx/README.md

 ### Alternate Input Formats for the ReduxX setState and getState Functions

-For your convinence, and for better code readability, the ReduxX `setState` and `getState` functions offer several way to set and get values to and from the global state.
+For your convinence, and for better code readability, the ReduxX `setState` and `getState` functions offer several ways to set and get values to and from the global state.

 ```.js